 What are medical school entrance exams in Serbia like?

-Typically, entry exams for medical universities differ significantly for each individual establishment; however, the top med schools in Serbia all agree that it is best to hold tests consisting solely of MCQs (Multiple-Choice Questions) followed by an interview.
+Typically, entry exams for medical universities differ significantly for each individual establishment; however, the top medical schools in Serbia all agree that it is best to hold tests consisting solely of MCQs (Multiple-Choice Questions) followed by an interview.
 By applying this assessment method, the examining committee can evaluate your knowledge in Biology and Chemistry via written exams while also getting insight into who you are as a person and whether you have the passion and interpersonal skills to become a doctor.
 Your English proficiency will also be tested, either during an interview or with a written exam.

 Depending on the circumstances, some universities elect to hold online exams and interviews, while others ask you to be physically present.
 It is essential to check each establishment's stance and determine how you will take your respective assessments.